emaloney/MBToolbox/Sources/README.md

-## Overview

-The Mockingbird Toolbox is a set of general-purpose utility code for use in iOS applications.

-The Toolbox is the lowest-level module in the Mockingbird open-source project from Gilt Groupe.

-The Toolbox includes the following tools, which are compatible with all four Apple platforms—iOS, macOS, tvOS and watchOS—except where noted otherwise:
+The Mockingbird Toolbox includes the following tools, which are compatible with all four Apple platforms—iOS, macOS, tvOS and watchOS—except where noted otherwise:

 ### Battery & Power Monitoring